xiaotianliusky/Interactive-Lab-Hub/Lab 5/README.md

 ```

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***
+Contours: May be useful for autonomous vechicles, e.g. object detecting, roadmap constructing.
+Flow: I use it for Eye Tracking, and it is useful for analyzing human attetion, psycho, or facial expression.
+Object: Detecting object that can be helpful in mant scenarios, e.g. help to find items in a room.
+Face: Best for smart camera (it is fun that the cartoon face on my hoodie was also recognized).
 ![image](https://github.com/xiaotianliusky/Interactive-Lab-Hub/blob/Fall2021/Lab%205/contours.jpeg)
 ![image](https://github.com/xiaotianliusky/Interactive-Lab-Hub/blob/Fall2021/Lab%205/flow.jpeg)
 ![image](https://github.com/xiaotianliusky/Interactive-Lab-Hub/blob/Fall2021/Lab%205/object.jpeg)